SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

 1. If you have followed all the steps from the start of Exercise 3, You should see 4 applications

     - `db`
-        This is the db module that was deployed as part of the mta deployment and will be stopped by default.
+        This is the implementation of your data model.
+It was deployed as part of the MTA deployment and will be stopped by default.
 Please do not delete or modify this app.
     - `srv`
-        This is the service module with CDS and Java code that was deployed as part of the MTA deployment
+        This is the service created to expose your data model.
+This module has been implemented in Java and was deployed as part of the MTA deployment
-    - `webide-builder-sapwebide-di-<SOME_RANDOM_NAME>`
+    - `webide-builder-sapwebide-di-<SOME_RANDOM_STRING>`
-        This is the builder tool that you installed in Exercise 1.
+        This is the CDS builder tool that you installed in Exercise 1.
+Every time you select "Build CDS" or "Build" from a context menu, you are invoking this tool.
 Please ***do not*** delete this application!
     - `ui`
-        This is the wishlist HTML5 application with the UI logic was deployed as part of the MTA deployment
+        This is the HTML5 wishlist application containing the UI logic that was deployed as part of the MTA deployment

-1. Click on the srv application and click on the link under Application Routes to launch the srv application
+1. Click on the srv application, then click on the link under Application Routes to launch the srv application

     ![testingsrv0](images/Exercise2_0_testingsrv0.jpg)

-1. You should be able to see the URL to the ODATA service that the srv application has created on clicking the link you should now see a new collection - BackEndProductData
+1. You should now be able to see the URL to the ODATA service that the srv application has created.
+On clicking the link you should now see a new collection `BackEndProductData`

     ![testingsrv1](images/Exercise2_0_testingsrv1.jpg)